If you don’t like your code being open source and available to everyone, then the latest GitHub news will make you very happy.

 If GitHub doesn’t take your fancy, then there are plenty of alternatives out there.
 You can self-host your own Git on the Raspberry Pi by using a software package such as Gitea, the ever-growing GitLab, or even back to basics with Git using the command line.

-Let us know your thoughts on this exciting new announcement by leaving a comment below or over on our forum.
+Let us know your thoughts on this exciting new announcement by leaving a comment below.